Kehindeajayi01/PatentFigureSegmentation/README.md

 # PatentFigureSegmentation
-This project involves segmenting figures and labels in patent figures.
+This project involves segmenting figures and labels in patent figures using Contour method.
 The following steps were carried out in order to perform the segmentation:

 - We use Amazon Rekognition tool to obtain bounding box coordinates for the figure labels